devsystemslab/HNOCA-tools/README.md

 This package provides a set of tools we used to generate and analyze the Human Neural Organoid Cell Atlas.
 Among other things, it provides functions to:

-- Annotate cell types based on marker genes
+- Rapidly annotate cell types based on marker genes
 - Map query data to the reference atlas
 - Transfer annotations between datasets
 - Compute 'presence scores' for query data based on the reference atlas